hazardous-sun/genetic-alghoritm-weasel/README.md

 - ChromossomesCount: Number of chromosomes in the population (default: 100).
 - MutationFactor: Number of mutations to introduce per cycle (default: 4).
 - Destiny: The target string ("METHINKS IT IS LIKE A WEASEL").
+- Prize: The value received after each successfully found part of the sentence.

 ## Customization